GurditLubana/Group-10-Meal-Planner/Devlog.md

     - Experiment with fragments as Meal diary entries in a RecyclerView
     - Meal Diary entry log fragment UI layout updated
     - Meal Diary modification context fragment UI layout updated

+### 2022-05-24
+     Dev: Manraj
+Durarion: 8hrs
+     Task:
+     - Eventhandling in android studio
+     - learning about intents and how we are supposed to use them.
+     - learned how to write that in xml format and java format.
+     - worked on making a recyclerview.

 ### 2022-05-26
      Dev: Josef